Mental health initiatives

 Perhaps most importantly, the course takes an anti-racist lens, providing a historical context of serious mental illness and impacted populations.
 Students learn how to implement anti-racist materials when working with clients and to understand oppression in an organizational setting.
 Students create and share infographics on this anti-racist focus.

-New & next: Courses, certificates, undergraduate minor
+New & next: Courses, certificates

 - Neurobiology of Mental Health launched for M.S.W. students in Spring 2025.
 Coursework is framed around a mental health lens and how to think about mental health through a biological perspective.